gaetanolehn/prototype1-v2-/README.md

 ## 📝 License

 This project is for educational and portfolio use.
+This project is license under the [MIT License](LICENSE).

 Unity and the *Create with Code* curriculum © Unity Technologies.

+---

+## ⚠️ Asset Use Restriction

+All assets included in this project are for demonstration purposes only.
+They are not licensed for reuse, redistribution, or commercial use.

+Please do **not** extract or repurpose any part of this project’s assets unless you have proper authorization from the original asset creators.